 My rating: 4 of 5 stars

 Giono does not tell Melville’s whole life story but only narrates one partially-invented episode.
-Melville traveled to England in 1849 to arrange for the publication of White Jacket, but Giono imagines a fanciful journey within this factual one: Melville, freshly married to a somewhat conventional bride (and the child of a fastidious mother), is overcome with wanderlust in England and sick of writing marketable fiction.
+Melville traveled to England in 1849 to arrange for the publication of White Jacket, but Giono imagines a fanciful journey within this factual one: Melville, the child of a fastidious mother and freshly married to a somewhat conventional bride, is overcome with wanderlust in England and is moreover sick of writing marketable fiction.
 He gets himself outfitted in a sailor’s costume and sets out, half at random, on a voyage to the countryside.

 The above is about the extent of this short, lyrical novel as far as events go; the point is not a crowded plot but an examination of the desire to live a life consecrated to challenging the given and rising against the gods, whether in spirituality, art, or social life.
 According to Giono, the Biblical leitmotif of Melville’s life is his “battle with the angel”: